How do I invoke my Lambda function using a cross-account Kinesis stream?

 Edit the trust relationship to allow the execution role in account A to assume the invocation role.

-For more information, see Identity-based IAM Policies for AWS Lambda and Creating a Role to Delegate Permissions to an AWS Service.
+For more information, see Identity-based IAM policies for AWS Lambda and Creating a role to delegate permissions to an AWS service.

 Update the configurations

-- Modify the policy of the execution role in account A. Give it permissions to call the AssumeRole API (using the sts:AssumeRole action) to assume the execution role in account B. For more information, see Granting a User Permissions to Switch Roles.
+- Modify the policy of the execution role in account A. Give it permissions to call the AssumeRole API (using the sts:AssumeRole action) to assume the execution role in account B. For more information, see Granting a user permissions to switch roles.

-Passes the input event from function A to the function in account B by instantiating a service client and using the appropriate SDK method to request asynchronous invocation (invocation type Event).
+- Update your Lambda function in account A so that it assumes the invocation role in account B. For more information and an example, see Switching to an IAM role (AWS API).
+In addition, account A passes the input event from function A to the function in account B by instantiating a service client and using the appropriate SDK method to request asynchronous invocation (invocation type Event).

 Note: To determine the SDK method to call, see the SDK documentation for your runtime.